fossiiita/opencode/faq.md

 > So more projects will be added ?

 Yes as the number of participants increase you can expect more projects and more issues.

+> I am stuck what should i do ?

+You can start by googling the problem.
+But even after a few tries its not helping please contact anyone who is a mentor or Organizer either via their facebook account or [Connect on Gitter](https://gitter.im/opencode2017).
+Feel free to disturb us.
+We are only here to help.